Why I love being on staff at Ambleside |The Vine School

 I joined The Vine School working as a part-time after-care assistant.
 I experienced the warm, kind environment that welcomes everyone with love and care.
 The school is filled with the grace of God.
 I observed that it is rare to meet a family as organized and calm as The Vine School.
 They always know exactly how to behave.
 The staff are warm and welcoming and the children are disciplined and well-mannered.
 They treat everyone with love and respect.

 I happily recommend The Vine School.

-Trudy Rich / Accountant
+Trudy / Accountant

-I joined the Vine School in 2019, after working for property developers for 23 years.
+I joined The Vine School in 2019, after working for property developers for 23 years.
 This new environment has been a refreshing change.
 The admin staff I work with are a great team and my interaction with the teachers - although minimal - feels like interacting with friends I have worked with for years.
 I look forward to our weekly devotions and the daily children’s assembly where praise and worship echo down the corridors.
 As for the teaching philosophy I like the fact that growth is more important than symbols.

-Beulah Stone / Bursar
+Beulah / Bursar

 I have worked in the education industry for six years.
-I have been at the Vine School since 2019 and am grateful for the opportunity to be part of this God-fearing family.
+I have been at The Vine School since 2019 and am grateful for the opportunity to be part of this God-fearing family.
 I love being around the kind-hearted, loving and well mannered children here at The Vine.
 I am a mother of two and have a son at The Vine and am very excited to learn more about Charlotte Mason’s principles and to instill them in my children's lives.